 The color black absorbs the Ultra Violet Rays from the sun, keeping them off your child’s body.
 Just to be extra clear here, the black clothing only protects the part of the body it is on.
 So, your child will need a sun hat, which can be any color or fabric, as long as the sun doesn’t get through.

 While the clothing absorbs the UV rays, black may make the sun hat or shirt warmer to wear than other hats or shirts.
 To protect your child, the shirt needs to be long sleeves and loosely fitted to allow the air to circulate about your child’s body and keep him cooler.

 A tight-fitting knitted shirt may not cover very well either if the shirt is stretched around the body.
 The stretch will not allow the fabric to cover him if the shirt is too small.
 Stretching pulls the threads that are woven into the shirt and makes holes where the sun can get through.

 Sun Blocking Hats And Shirts For Your Children

-Sometimes we get complacient about protecting our skin from the sun.
+Sometimes we get complacent about protecting our skin from the sun.
 The worry seems so far away.
 They are young now, it can be years before there are issues with skin cancer.

-Would you feel this way if your child needed to watch his diet because diabeties runs in his Dads family background.
+Would you feel this way if your child needed to watch his diet because diabetes runs in his Dads family background?
 Would you be able to allow him or her to get too heavy and worry about it later?
 You would be watchful that you have healthy snacks and meals for your child.
-Diabetis is a disorder that can take years to show up.
+Diabetes is a disorder that can take years to show up.

 Don’t be lax about helping your kids have safe sun practices and safe sun habits.
 Help them get in the habit of grabbing a sun hat and sunglasses for going outside.